Table of Contents

 Dachshunds are prone to all sorts of diseases, and most of them have to do with their back, bones, and joints.
 IVDD is a common occurrence, not only with the purebred dogs but also with Dachshund crosses, and so is hip dysplasia, among other things.

-None of these issues is as terrifying as witnessing your beloved pooch having a seizure.
-Seeing your (or any!) poor pup spasming on the floor, maybe even with foam around their mouth, seeming like they’re going to meet their maker any time now… Well, it’s bound to give you a proper scare at the very least.
+However, none of these issues is as terrifying as witnessing your beloved pooch having a seizure.
+It can be terrifying to watch your pup spasming on the floor.
 Luckily, most of the time, it’s not as terrible as it seems.
 Here’s all you need to know about Dachshund seizures.

 Dachshunds began somewhere in the 16th century, in Germany.
 They were bred to hunt badgers that used to terrorize the local country folk.
 If you’re not familiar with badgers, you can’t fully grasp how impressive it is that such a small dog has the guts to go against them, so here’s about the only thing you need to know—some subspecies eat crocodiles and go after lions.
 All subspecies are relatively small (especially when compared to crocodiles and lions), and all of them are nasty, mean, and not at all easy to get rid of.